Skip to Main Content

 The Home Depot Consumer Credit Card overview

 The Home Depot Consumer Credit Card is a store-specific home improvement credit card.
-With no annual fee, financing options and initial discounts, this can be a decent option for people with less-than-ideal credit to pay for home improvements and improve their credit scores.
+With financing options, some initial discounts and no annual fee, this can be a decent option for people with less-than-ideal credit to pay for home improvements, especially if they always shop at The Home Depot.

 With no rewards or other incentives to continue spending, this card is best for financing projects.
 Like other store-branded cards, it comes with a high APR, which can be very costly if you fall behind on payments.
 If financing isn’t a primary concern, other rewards-earning cards will undoubtedly be a better alternative.